mikeyreiach/DigisparkRGB_sine_fauxPWM/README.md

 DigisparkRGB_sine_fauxPWM
 =========================

-DigisparkRGB_sine_fauxPWM uses a Digispark Dev Board with RGB Shield to make cycle through the colours of the LED using a sine wave.
+DigisparkRGB_sine_fauxPWM uses a Digispark Dev Board with RGB Shield to make cycle through the colours of the LED using PWM calculated by sine waves.

 Hardware needed: